-[[is the connection stronger? how to do transition - to think about {{I guess we should string}}]] Related to this: We next tested whether the gain or loss events from normal-to-tumor transitions result in a network that is more or less similar to that in stem cells like H1-hESC.
-Interestingly, in blood cancer, the gainer TF group tends to "rewire away" from the stem cell's regulatory network, while the loser group is more likely to rewire in such a way that it becomes more stem-like.

-Step-wise prioritization scheme pinpoints deleterious features associated with oncogenesis
+Step-wise prioritization scheme and result validations

-Summarizing the above, our companion resource consists of annotations of (1) overall somatic and germline mutational burden scores; (2) accurate and compactly defined regulatory elements by integrating various novel functional assays, including eCLIP and STARR-seq; (3) enhancer-target-gene linkages and extended gene neighborhoods that are obtained by integrating Hi-C and multi-histone-mark experiments; (4) tumor-normal differential expression, chromatin, and 3D structural changes; (5) TF regulatory networks, both merged and cell-type specific, based on both distal and proximal regulation; (6) an analogous but less-developed network for RBPs; (7) attributes of TF/RBPs derived from network analysis, such as position in the network hierarchy, regulatory potential, and rewiring status. [[todisc & rewrite - concensus is to shrink & maybe merge w next ]] All the resources mentioned above are available online through the ENCODE website as simple flat files and computer codes (see suppl.).

-Collectively, these resources allowed us to prioritize key genomic features associated with oncogenesis at regulator, element[LU7] , and nucleotide levels.
-Our prioritization workflow is schematized in Fig. 6A.
-We first searched for key regulators that are either frequently rewired, or located in network hubs, or sit at the top of the hierarchy, or significantly drive expression changes in cancer.
-We then prioritized functional elements associated with these regulators that are either [LU8] highly mutated in tumors, or undergo large changes in gene expression, or[LU9] TF binding, or chromatin status.
-Finally, on a nucleotide level, by estimating their ability to disrupt or introduce specific binding sites, we pinpoint impactful genome variants at a fine scale level.
+Collectively, we propose a step-wise prioritization scheme that allows us to pinpoint key regulator genes, noncoding elements, and single nucleotides associated with oncogenesis, as schematized in Fig. 6A.
+Specifically, we first highlighted regulators that are either frequently rewired, or located in network hubs, or sit at the top of the hierarchy, or significantly drive expression changes in cancer.
+We then prioritized functional elements associated with these regulators that are either highly mutated in tumors, or undergo large changes in expression or regulation.
+Finally, on a nucleotide level, by estimating their ability to disrupt or introduce specific binding sites, we pinpoint impactful genomic variants at a fine scale.

-Small-scale validation experiments on prioritized regulators and [LU10] elements

 To demonstrate the utility of our ENCODE resource, we instantiated our prioritization workflow in a few select cancers and experimentally validated the results.
 In particular, as described above, we subjected some key regulators, such as MYC and SUB1, to knockdown experiments to validate their regulatory effects (Fig. 3B and 3D).
-We highlighted large[LU11] scale structural variations that potentially disrupt oncogene insulation and validated their effects through CRISPR engineered deletions (Fig. 2E).
+We highlighted large scale structural variations that potentially disrupt oncogene insulation and validated their effects through CRISPR engineered deletions (Fig. 2E).
 Finally, we selected key SNVs based on their disruption of enhancers with strong influence on gene expression.
 These SNVs were prioritized based on mutation recurrence in breast-cancer cohorts, as well as enhancer motif disruption scores.
 [LU12] Of the eight motif-disrupting SNVs that we tested, six exhibited consistent up- or down-regulation relative to the wild-type in multiple biological replicates.